Quantum Enhancement of Thermalization

-Evidently, this robustness facilitates experimental verification within quantum simulation platforms based on interacting bosonic particles.
-In particular, the thermalization behaviour shown in Fig.~\ref{fig:fig2} can be straightforwardly probed in state-of-the-art experimental setups using ultracold atoms in optical lattices \cite{ChoO16S,Kaufman16,LukO19S} and compared to what would be expected in the corresponding classical system.
-Moreover, the controlled use of environmental effects \cite{witthaut2008,Ott2013} can allow one to destroy many-body quantum coherence and effectively induce classicality (i.e., mean-field dynamics) in the experiment, thus opening possibilities for probing QET through a direct comparison of classical and quantum thermalization.
+We expect QET to occur in a variety of physically relevant quantum many-body systems in weakly coupled regimes, ranging from complex molecules and spin chains \cite{bardet2023rapid, kumar2024prethermalization} to quantum computing and simulation \cite{BerO17N,RouO17S}.
+In particular, the thermalization behavior shown in Fig.~\ref{fig:fig2} can be probed in state-of-the-art experimental setups using ultracold bosonic atoms in optical lattices \cite{ChoO16S,Kaufman16,LukO19S}.
+Here, the controlled use of environmental effects \cite{witthaut2008,Ott2013} can allow one to destroy many-body quantum coherence and effectively induce classicality (i.e., mean-field dynamics) in the experiment, thus opening possibilities for probing QET through a direct comparison of classical and quantum equipartition speeds.

 \acknowledgments

 The authors gratefully acknowledge the computing time made available to them on the high-performance computer at the NHR Center of TU Dresden.
 This center is jointly supported by the Federal Ministry of Education and Research and the state governments participating in the NHR (www.nhr-verein.de/unsere-partner).
 GML thanks Sergej Flach and Dominik {\v S}afr{\'a}nek for fruitful discussions, and Technische Universit{\"a}t Dresden for their hospitality.
 GML acknowledges financial support from the Institute for Basic Science in the Republic of Korea through the project IBS-R024-D1.